routegy/routegy-docs/app/docs/reference/patterns.md

 ## Select input

-To render a dropdown select input, set element type to `dropdown`, and define a list of dropdown items items using `items` property.
+To render a dropdown select input, set the element's type to `dropdown` and define a list of dropdown items items using the `items` property.

 ```yaml
 options: